Cooking in The Keys

 • Bring the shrimp back to a boil and in one to two minutes, they should be done.

-• Eat hot or chill up to 24 hours before serving.
+• Eat hot or chill for up to 24 hours before serving.

 Peel 'n Eat Shrimp

-This is a simple appetizer that everyone always loves.
-You boil shrimp, toss them with seafood seasoning, and chill for an hour.
-Serve with cocktail sauce and lemon wedges.
+Peel and Eat Shrimp is a classic appetizer that's always a hit.
+Simply boil shrimp, coat them in seafood seasoning, and chill for an hour.
+Serve with cocktail sauce and fresh lemon wedges for an easy, crowd-pleasing dish.

 Ingredients